Sections

 • Dismissed Without Prejudice: A case is terminated, but the plaintiff can file a subsequent lawsuit based on the same grounds as the dismissed case.

-• Grants Reinstated: Previously frozen or terminated grants were restored by the federal government pursuant to a court order.
+• Grants Reinstated: Previously frozen or terminated grants were reinstated by the federal government pursuant to a court order.

 • Motion for Summary Judgment: A party asks the court to issue a judgment on the merits but without a full trial.

-• Motion to Vacate: A party asks the court to overturn a previous judgment or court order.
+• Motion to Vacate: A party asks the court to set aside a previous judgment or court order.

 • Stay: A pause in legal proceedings, party actions, or court order.
 A stay can be temporary or indefinite.